alapo/thesisUC/README.md

 *Note: if you don't want to go through this process you can download the zip file contained on this repo.

+# Misc
+Here are a list of notes that may be useful but did not fit specifically in any section above.

-# Exporting your references from EndNote to Zotero
+## Exporting your references from EndNote to Zotero
 This part can suck for some people.
 But I would highly recommend switching to save yourself some headaches down the road.
 Start by

 1. Installing [Zotero](https://www.zotero.org/download/)
 2. Installing the [Better BibTex Plugin](https://retorque.re/zotero-better-bibtex/installation/)

 Screenshots and a more detailed guide are forthcoming.

 ## For my use (sites on how to use Git with RStudio)
 [Guide to initial setup with Mac](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-macos-high-sierra-e7b5705c9fd)